mongodb/docs/source/includes/list-table-restore-select-delivery-method.rst

    * - :guilabel:`Pull Via Secure HTTP`

-     - Create a one-time direct download link.
-If you select this, click :guilabel:`Finalize Request` and skip the rest of this procedure.
+     - Create a direct download link.
+Select the following options and click :guilabel:`Finalize Request`.
+Skip the rest of this procedure.

+       - :guilabel:`Pull Restore Usage Limit`: Select whether the link can be re-used or used just once.
+If you select ``No Limit``, the link is re-usable until it expires.

+       - :guilabel:`Restore Link Expiration (in hours)`: Select the number of hours until the link expires.

    * - :guilabel:`Push Via Secure Copy`